chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-DistributedIntroduction.md

   - Single coherent system – nodes as a whole is dealing with one system.
 No matter where when and how the interaction takes place.
   - Examples
-      - You access mobile phone and u access a server, but u have no idea with where the computation is taking place.
+      - You access mobile phone and you access a server, but you have no idea with where the computation is taking place.
       - Q : Do we know where google services are stored?
-          - Nope we don’t\!  it should be irrelevant to an application.
+          - Nope we don’t\! → it should be irrelevant to an application.
       - They replicate your data.
-3 copies securely stored.  the fact that data is replicated
+3 copies securely stored. → the fact that data is replicated
   - Transparency is KEY\!